anti-intelligence/ai/_pages/04_readinggroup.md

 Sign up by emailing unevendevelopment [at] protonmail.com or, preferably, dming me on Twitter because it's annoying checking the email all the time

-Book is available on libgen (download the 3rd edition pdf)
+Book is available on libgen